7. Fertilization

 0.5

-Crop available N from organic N sources
+Crop available N from organic N mineralization

 where: